danjwinter/stache_yo_self/README.md

 ### Features and Improvements To Be Completed Next

+- Improved Testing (see below)
+- Stache any URL
 - Face Angle Adjustment for Staches
-- Improved Testing (see below)
 - Benchmark Alternate Servers For Increased Speed
 - Additional Stache Choices
 - Make Any Picture URL Stacheable